lamiaakter14/edurescuweb-v1/README.md

 Keep context for each role in its own chat so Architect ≠ Frontend ≠ Backend.
 Rule: One role = one chat.
 Never mix Architect, Frontend, Backend in the same conversation.

+Copilot usage:
+- Chat → daily coding, small changes, debugging.
+- Agent → well-defined repo-wide tasks that should end in a PR.